robotsa666/rozliczeniekosztow/README.md

-# Kontroling – OPK & Rozliczenia
+# Cloud-ready skeleton.
+Use requirements.txt (no Poetry).